jmarca/trb_presentation/present.md

 * read raw data for short term applications
 * process raw data into spatio-temporal summary stats

-# Loop Detector
+# Example: Loop Detectors

 * 30s volume, occupancy
 * some misses and noise
 * might need known, fixed cleanup procedures to be applied

-# Personal GPS and activity stream
+# Example: Personal GPS and activity stream

 * second by second GPS
-* slowly growing sets of routes,  destinations, time windows
+* slowly growing sets of:
-* some known queries, such as most likely next route for a traffic alert app
+    * routes,
+    * destinations,
+    * time windows
+* small set of repeated queries:
+    * Optimize likely activities?
+    * Does traffic affect my usual pattern?
+    * etc

 # Why do I think CouchDB is good for transportation data?

-# CouchDB
+# What is CouchDB?

-# CAP theorem
+# What is a database?

-* Consistency
+* store data
-* Availability
+* get data
-* Performance
+* allow multiple users

-Choose any two

 # Compare with flat files